Protein–phenolic interactions in lentil and wheat crackers with onion skin phenolics: effects of processing and in vitro gastrointestinal digestion

 Conversely, several studies in the literature reported

-of antioxidant eects of phenolic compounds during digestion
+of antioxidant effects of phenolic compounds during digestion

 but also a decrease in the digestibility of proteins in processed